IronPdf/Iron-Pdf-Documentation/source/installation.rst

 For more info you can also find us at: https://www.nuget.org/packages/IronPdf/

-Alternative Installation by Downloading IronPdf.dll
+Manual Installation
 ------------------------------------------------------------------------------
-* Download IronPdf as DLL from http://localhost/iron/packages/IronPdf.zip
+* Download IronPdf as DLL from http://ironpdf.com/packages/IronPdf.zip
 * Extract the DLL to a logical location inside your project *(or GAC for advanced users)*
 * In Visual Studio 'Solution Explorer’”:
         * Right click on your project and choose Add > Reference....